Sleeping in Airports

 10 Things to do on a layover at Dubai Airport

-Sure, you can always catch up on some sleep on your stopover, but with DXB having some of the world’s best facilities and the Dubai city centre just 5 kilometres (3 miles) away, we can think of a number of more exciting ways to pass the time.
-Here are 10 things you can do on a layover at Dubai Airport.
+Sure, you can always catch up on some sleep on your stopover, but with DXB having some of the world’s best facilities and the Dubai city centre just 5 kilometres (3 miles) away, we can think of many more exciting ways to pass the time.
+Here are ten things you can do on a layover at Dubai Airport.

 1. Eat

 Airport DiningWith dozens of dining options, you’ll undoubtedly find something yummy to eat.
-Take your time with a leisurely sit-down meal, or stop by a number of places for a DIY around-the-world foodie tour.
-Middle Eastern, Indian, Thai, Italian, Irish, Tex Mex, and Japanese cuisine are all available.
-Popular Western eateries located here include Pret a Manger, Shake Shack, Pinkberry, Starbucks, any many more.
+Take your time with a leisurely sit-down meal, or visit several places for a DIY around-the-world foodie tour.
+Middle Eastern, Indian, Thai, Italian, Irish, Tex-Mex, and Japanese cuisine are all available.
+Popular Western eateries include Pret a Manger, Shake Shack, Pinkberry, Starbucks, and many more.

 2. Relax in an airport lounge